C++ Memory Management

 *point_var = 45;

-Here, we have dynamically allocated memory for an int variable using the new operator.
+Here, we have dynamically allocated memory for an int variable using the new expression.

 Notice that we have used the pointer point_var to allocate the memory dynamically.
-This is because the new operator returns the address of the memory location.
+This is because the new expression returns the address of the memory location.

 We can also allocate memory and initialize the value in the same step as: